alienfast/middleman-aws/README.md

 e.g. `~/.aws/acme.yml`

 This should contain the access and secret keys generated from the selected IAM user.
 This is the only file that will need to reside outside the repository.  `acme` is equivalent to the directory name for your project.
-Don't worry, validation will make sure you have it right.
+Don't worry, validation will make sure you have the path right.

     access_key_id: XXXXXX
     secret_access_key: XXXXXX